storyfeet/bob_cards_elm/rules.md

 3. Play and Buy Cards

     The player with the P1 Token takes one action.
-After him all players in order clockwise take either 1 or 2 actions.
+After him, all players in clockwise order take either 1 or 2 actions.

     Players continue taking 1 or 2 actions in clockwise order until all players have passed.